desireevanassche/FinalProject/README.md

 </details>

 ## About The Project
 Plant Daddy is an application that allows a user to create, read, and update a library of common house hold plants.
+Users can come together and share their knowledge of plants by adding to our library, track their own plants growth in a personal library, and share posts with the community.